F4S is the ultimate team building tool

 Who would enjoy:

 • It's hard to find someone who doesn't enjoy watching a good movie now and then (although they do exist).
-We think most people would enjoy this activity, but we recommend switching up the genre every time to accommodate for different preferences.
+We think most people would enjoy this activity, but we recommend switching up the genre every time to accommodate different preferences.

-5) Postcard pals
+5. Postcard pals

 It's like the old-fashioned pen pal tradition, except with postcards!
 We recommend having team members send one postcard to a random team member each month, for a totally unique activity.